contactandyc/another-c-library/6_macros.md

 Notice that multiply didn't have to exist when the macro was defined.
 Macros are evaluated first.

-Macros almost never end in a semicolon.
+Macros rarely end in a semicolon.
 The following will throw an error.

 test_code.c
 ```c